 There are great choices in curtain holdbacks at Drapery Rods Direct.
 The best part is that the holdbacks in each of our collections can be purchased with a set of perfectly matching drapery hardware.
 The variety within our collections is what makes our selection of decorative curtain holdbacks stand out from the rest.
 We sell both modern curtain holdbacks as well as those that provide a more antique look.
 Each comes in the finish of your choice to best match your existing drapery hardware and curtains.

-The three Drapery Hardware Direct collections which offer curtain holdbacks are Buckingham, Designer Metals, and Orion Drapery Hardware.
+Drapery Rods Direct offers curtain holdbacks in our Wood Trends, Designer Metals, and Orion Drapery Hardware collections.

 |Wooden Curtain Holdbacks